 There are thousands of lenders in the US that offer second mortgages.
 You can choose from many second-mortgage lenders; you do not need to use the same lender as with your first mortgage.
 We recommend that you shop around with other second mortgage lenders, including banks, brokers and credit unions to see if you can qualify for good, low interest second mortgage rates.

 Applying for a 2nd mortgage is similar to getting a first mortgage.
 You will have an underwriting process where the lender reviews your credit, assets and liabilities.
 If you have acceptable credit, you should be able to secure a second mortgage for up to 85% of the equity you have in the home.
 Take a few moments and complete a second mortgage application from a bank or lending company that you trust.

-What Are the Benefits of a Second Mortgage?
+What Are the Benefits of a Second Mortgage Loan for Homeowners?

 You can use a second mortgage for almost anything.
 Whether you need to pay for a new car, a home rehab, or a college education, you can get the cash you need for something you need.